pkumarg/Algorithms/README.md

 # Algorithms
-    A very basic alogrithm - Just learning stuff, no useful for the expert world !
+    A very basic alogrithms - Just learning stuff, no useful for the expert world !

 # Build source
     - mkdir -p build